 Questions about housing?
 Call the Residence Life office at (315)268-6642.

 Email: Computer usernames and Clarkson e-mail accounts are set up in advance for all new students.
 This information was sent to the home address in mid-December.
-Students who still need this information can pick it up at the Service Center on the first floor of Graham Hall.
+Students who still need this information can pick it up at the Service Center in the center of Graham Hall on the first floor.
 Please bring photo identification (student ID, driver’s license or passport).
+Office hours: 8a-5p.